Updated 21 January 2022

-Our approach to our covid measures is driven by central and local risk assessments, in line with government guidelines for higher education (published 19 July 2021).
+Our approach to our COVID measures is driven by central and local risk assessments and is in line with government guidelines for higher education.

-By retaining some risk-based precautions during this transitional time, we have taken a prudent approach to provide ourselves with more flexibility later, should government restrictions increase.
+By retaining some risk-based precautions during this transitional time, we have taken a prudent approach to provide ourselves with flexibility if government restrictions increase.